sass/sass/doc-src/SASS_CHANGELOG.md

 The argument names for the built-in functions are listed {Sass::Script::Functions in the function documentation}.

-Sass functions defined in Ruby can use the {Sass::Script::Functions.define} method to declare the names of the arguments they take.
+Sass functions defined in Ruby can use the {Sass::Script::Functions.declare} method to declare the names of the arguments they take.

 ### Backwards Incompatibilities -- Must Read!